FAQs

 4. What are comparables or comps?

-5. What are the disadvantages of pricing my home on the high end?
+5. What are disadvantages of pricing my home on the high end?

 Well, several factors may come into play: